UCNZ-SENG302-2018-Donaco/OrgaNZ/doc/user_manual.md

-## Print all users with their personal information.
+## Print all users with their cliental information.

 printallinfo

-## Print a single user with their personal information.
+## Print a single user with their cliental information.

 printuser -u=<uid>